bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-install.md

 As the HTML5 client is still under active development.
 As such, we do not recommend it for production use.
 You can try the latest version of the HTML5 client at [https://test.bigbluebutton.org/](https://test.bigbluebutton.org/).

+# One line install

+If you want to install BigBlueButton 2.0-beta + SSL + HTML5 client with a single command, see [bbb-install.sh](https://github.com/bigbluebutton/bbb-install).

 # Before you install